-- continue: wrapping within one line is disabled, used for 2D cases only.
+Wrapping within one line is disabled, used for 2D cases only.
 DESXSIZE is ignored.
-1D operation type: 1Dbasic - wrap: wrapping enabled, the source is copied multiple times to the destination.
-1D operation type: 1Dwrap - fill: filling enabled, the destination is filled with the predefined pattern when the source runs out of data.1D operation type: 1Dfill.
+1D operation type: 1Dbasic wrap fill

+Wrapping enabled, the source is copied multiple times to the destination.
+1D operation type: 1Dwrap

+Filling enabled, the destination is filled with the predefined pattern when the source runs out of data.
+1D operation type: 1Dfill

-See the detailed descriptions of these modes in the following chapter.
+See the detailed descriptions of these modes in List of cases for 1D WRAP.

-5.2.1.2 List of cases for 1D WRAP
+5.2.2 List of cases for 1D WRAP

-The 1D WRAP transfers can results in the following cases:
+The 1D WRAP transfers can result in the following cases:

-- 1. SRCXSIZE == 0, DESXSIZE == 0 - a.
+SRCXSIZE == 0, DESXSIZE == 0

 The DMAC transfer does not start.
 Possibly only waiting for a trigger.